-You should seek the help of an experienced Phoenix criminal defense attorney if you’ve been accused of a white collar crime.
+You should seek the help of an experienced Phoenix criminal defense attorney if you’ve been accused of a white-collar crime.
 If convicted, you could spend decades in prison and be forced to pay large sums of money in financial restitution.
 Hiring a skilled attorney can minimize the consequences of your arrest.

-Orent Law Offices, PLC has some of the most experienced Phoenix criminal defense attorneys.
+Orent Law Offices, PLC has some of the most experienced Phoenix criminal defense lawyers.
 Founding attorney Craig Orent has been practicing criminal law for over 30 years.
 Contact us today to schedule a free consultation.

 White collar crimes can have a devastating impact on both individuals and businesses.
 Further, these types of crimes reportedly cost the United States hundreds of billions of dollars per year.
-Unlike violent crimes or other illicit activities involving force, such as robbery or aggravated assault, white collar crimes involve some form of deceit or violation of trust.
+Unlike violent crimes or other illicit activities involving force, such as robbery or aggravated assault, white-collar crimes involve some form of deceit or violation of trust.
 This breach typically occurs in a business relationship and is committed for financial gain.

 Now, the name “white collar” comes from the fact that the majority of these crimes are committed by individuals working in business or for the government.
-The white collar crime category includes many different types of offenses, on both the state and federal levels.
+The white-collar crime category includes many different types of offenses, on both the state and federal levels.
 These cases can be quite complex and carry with them the possibility of significant life-altering penalties.
-For these reasons, if you are facing criminal charges, it is essential to have a law firm with an experienced white collar crimes lawyer on your side.
+For these reasons, if you are facing criminal charges, it is essential to have a law firm with an experienced white-collar crimes lawyer on your side.

 The term “white collar crime” is very broad.
 In fact, the category encompasses many illegal activities, often involving fraud.
-Note that the state of Arizona law does not specifically define white collar crime, but the state does criminalize a number of acts that fall under this category.
+Note that the state of Arizona law does not specifically define white-collar crime, but the state does criminalize a number of acts that fall under this category.

-Some examples of white collar crimes include:
+Some examples of white-collar crimes include:

-The penalties for white collar criminals differ depending on the particular charges.
+The penalties for white-collar criminals differ depending on the particular charges.
 In Phoenix, Arizona, some of the more common white collar crimes are identity theft, forgery, and insurance fraud.
 Due to the frequent nature in which these crimes are committed, we’ll explore each in depth below.

 Using another person’s personally identifiable information without their consent in order to commit fraud is a crime in Phoenix, AZ.
 This is referred to as identity theft, and the information used may be a person’s name or social security number.